Transia-RnD/XRPL-Protocol-Network-Hooks-Docs/deployment/hook-api-changes.md

 ## Process

-1. Update the `hook-macros` with the changes to the header files and merge in the changes
+1. Update the `hook-macros` with the changes to the header files and merge in the changes.

 - date.h
 - error.h